dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 I am using placeholders for project, version and directory, if the values are omitted when using interactive mode, the default values (after |) will be used.
 ```

-But there is a problem: Chain commands need *--file* argument to specify which file to execute which is not very convenient as we have to type too much.
+But there was a problem: Chain commands need *--file* argument to specify which file to execute which is not very convenient.
 Imagine a developer wants to build a site using this chain, the command line would look like this:

 `drupal chain --file=/some-folder/path-to-file/chain-site-new.yml`